shubhamshelke29/unified_proj/README.md

 React: JavaScript library for building user interfaces.

 Getting Started
-To set up the TechFarm hub project locally, follow these steps:
+To set up the Farm Techub project locally, follow these steps:

 Clone this repository to your local machine.

 Copy code
 Navigate to the project directory.
 Copy code
-cd TechFarm Hub
+cd Farm Techub
 Install dependencies using npm or yarn.

 Copy code